Drowsy Driving Killed 5,000 People Last Year, New Report Says

 Drowsy driving can cause reckless driving, including swerving into other lanes, failing to notice pedestrians or bicyclists, ignoring traffic stops and barreling through intersections.

 Teen drivers and young adults are most at risk for drowsy driving collisions, along with shift workers and people suffering from sleep disorders.

 Since tired drivers react less quickly when driving, the GHSO report suggests ways to mitigate this issue like workplace policies, enhanced data collection, teen driving education and licensing mandates, better enforcement training and heightened public awareness.

 Have you been injured in a drowsy-driving car accident?
-Contact the Arizona auto accident injury lawyers at Phillips Law Group to see if you are entitled to compensation for pain and suffering, lost wages, medical bills, property damage, and other expenses.
+Contact the auto accident attorneys at Phillips Law Group to see if you are entitled to compensation for pain and suffering, lost wages, medical bills, property damage, and other expenses.